Randhomme/NFSWorldSplitsHud/README.md

 Currently available on :
 - FreeroamSparkServer
-- NightRiderz (included as a server mod directly)*
+- NightRiderz (will be included as a server mod directly)*
 - Overdrive
 - UndergroundStage
 - Vanilla
 - WorldEvolved
 - WorldUnited

-*there won't be any download link for NR since it's already included in the server mods
+*there won't be any download link for NR since it will be already included in the server mods

 ## How does it work ?